Project-PRAGMA/strategic-cost-selection-in-PB--NeurIPS2025/README.md

 ## Getting charts from Figure 7

-o compute the experiments simulating our dynamics (for 10000 iterations) and the delivery costs equal to 80% of the original costs run
+To compute the experiments simulating our dynamics (for 10000 iterations) and the delivery costs equal to 80% of the original costs run
 ```
 python script_05.py
 ```